by Adam Peek

 3. Download or import this flow and grant Automate the requested permissions plus WRITE_SECURE_SETTINGS.

-4a.
-Pair ADB shell command block 167 and ADB protocol set block 954 with wireless debugging.
+4. Pair ADB shell command block 167 and ADB protocol set block 954 with wireless debugging.

 5. Select "Privileged service start method" in settings, choose "Android Debug Bridge (ADB)" and pair with wireless debugging.

-SETUP (Optional):
+⚙️ SETUP (Optional):

 2. Replace the default TCP port opened via USB debugging (5555) by entering another (1-65535) in block 832.
-Enter 0 for a random port.
+Enter 0 for a random port or any other non-null value to prompt at startup.

-3. Skip the options dialog at startup by editing block 650 (include brackets).
+3. Skip the options dialog at startup by editing block 650 (with brackets).
 Enter [0] for just Shizuku, [1] for just USB debugging, [0,1] for both, or [null] neither.
 Replace 1 with 2 to bypass the privileged service.

 5. Disable failover to wireless debugging by entering 1 in block 1162.

-6. Restrict notification customizations to this flow by creating and assigning a unique "Channel" in Notification show blocks 200 and 239.
+7. Restrict notification customizations to this flow by creating and assigning a unique "Channel" in Notification show blocks 200 and 239.

-| 5 stars | 4 | |
+| 5 stars | 5 | |

 | 4 stars | 0 | |